EvoluSehmier/EvoluSehmier/README.md

-# High Level Overiew of Project Coordination and Project Management experience
+# High Level Overiew of my Project Coordination and Project Management experience

 I specialize in improving workflows, coordinating IT projects, and organizing complex systems into simple, efficient processes.
 Because of my versitility and adapatability, I have guided various projects through different SDLC methodlogies; weather its Agile, Hybrid or Waterfall